ryedin/site/_introduction/getting-started.md

     $ convox start

 The application will be available at the address of your Docker host (`localhost` when using Docker for Mac).
 Once an application can be successfully booted with `convox start` it is ready to be deployed.
-The following steps will guide you through installing a Rack and deploying your application to it.
+The following steps will guide you through installing a Rack and deploying the sample application to it.

 ## Sign Up